 The AP's nonce

-The contents of the Association Request frame from the capability (inclusive) to the FILS Session element (inclusive) [CID 4048]
+The contents of the (Re)Association Request frame from the capability (inclusive) to the FILS Session element (inclusive) [CID 4048]

 [CID 2221]The plaintext passed to the AEAD encryption algorithm is the data that would follow the FILS session element in an unencrypted frame.
 If the AEAD cipher requires a unique counter, the current value of the AEAD counter from the PTKSA shall be passed to the AEAD encryption algorithm.
-The ciphertext output by the AEAD algorithm becomes the data that follows the FILS session element in the encrypted and authenticated Association Request frame.
-The resulting Association Request frame shall be transmitted to the AP.
+The ciphertext output by the AEAD algorithm becomes the data that follows the FILS session element in the encrypted and authenticated (Re)Association Request frame.
+The resulting (Re)Association Request frame shall be transmitted to the AP.
 [14/0958r1 CID 5025]

-The AP decrypts and verifies the received Association Request frame with KEK.
+The AP decrypts and verifies the received (Re)Association Request frame with KEK.
 The AAD is reconstructed as defined in this section above and is passed, along with the ciphertext of the received frame to the AEAD decrypt operation.
 If the AEAD cipher mode requires an AEAD counter, the AP implicitly uses the STA's initial AEAD counter of all zeros to decrypt and verify the received frame.

 If the output from the AEAD decryption operation returns a failure, the authentication exchange shall be deemed a failure.
 If the output does not return failure, the returned plaintext replaces the ciphertext as portion of the frame that follows the FILS session element and processing of the received frame continues by checking the value of the Key Confirmation element.
 [CID 4071]